 Soy.
 For some, it’s declared as a heaven-sent meat alternative.
 For others, it’s a cancer-causing villain.
 The pervasive mystery surrounding soy is there for good reason.
 There are literally thousands of papers published on the topic.
-So let’s explore the mystery surrounding soy and answer the question: Soy.
-Is it safe?
+So let’s explore the mystery surrounding soy and answer the question: Is soy safe?

 Soy comes from soybeans, a vegetable in the legume family.
 The beans may be harvested early when they’re still green (also known as edamame), or when they’re mature and a light brown color.
 They can be cooked and eaten whole or processed into a number of different products including soymilk, tofu (the “cheese” of soymilk), miso, tempeh (a fermented whole soybean product), soy nuts, and soybean oil.